kroy-the-rabbit/dnsgui/README.md

 * `Clone zone` copies the zone that its attached to.
 So `host.domain.com` will also resolve to `host.domain2.com` if `domain2.com` is a clone zone for `domain.com`.
 * `Transparent/Static` see the difference in the [Unbound documentation](https://nlnetlabs.nl/documentation/unbound/unbound.conf/)

-Currently there is no way to delete a zone, just hostnames.
+Currently there is no way to delete a zone, just hostnames via the red "X".
 Manually loading up the `unbound.sqlite3` database in the sqlite3 cli and deleting the record is the only way to remove a full zone.

 ### Security Considerations